By Lisa Caplan

 - Join an indoor pool.
 Swimming is a great form of low-impact exercise.
 You can also run or walk in the water, which both offer great resistance without the impact.

 - Create a home gym.
 Fill your gym with safe, easy to use equipment.
-There are great DVDs, YouTube videos, as well as fitness shows you can watch.
+There are great YouTube videos, as well as fitness apps you can use.
 To keep your costs down, look for gently used equipment.

 - Get outdoors.
 Whether you like to run, walk, or enjoy winter sports, getting outside in the fresh air is a wonderful way to be active and enjoy the outdoors.
 Don’t forget to dress appropriately.
 Dressing in layers works really well.